sthenusan/Machine-Learning-Project/README.md

 * I tried to solve cleaning challange in this notebook.
 Some columns which have same information were dropped.
 Null, wrong and missing values changed to mean, median or unknown.
 Some values in features collected together and categorized.
 * Detailed data cleaning processes can be found in this notebook under the headings of relevant columns.
 It is stated that how the column was cleaned with reasons.

-## Explorations and analysis outcome
+## Explorations and analysis outcomes
 * Generally higher population areas has higher number of functional wells.
 * Some areas has higher probability to find clean water especially, if they are near to good basins.
 * Darul es Salaam is one of the highest populated cities but 35% of good water quality points are non-functional.